A look at professional investment advice costs in New Zealand

 Adviser incentives from product providers

-Usually minor but still worth mentioning, investment advisers can sometimes get paid incentives by product providers to invest new clients’ funds with them.
+Often minor but still important to note, investment advisers sometimes get paid incentives by product providers to invest new clients’ funds with them.
 These incentives can be either:

-• An ongoing (trail) amount - in my experience, if this applies, it is commonly 0.25% of funds under management p.a.
+An ongoing (trail) amount - if this applies it is quite commonly 0.25% of funds under management p.a.

 Though typically low in value your adviser should still be making you aware of any incentives they may receive as part of their recommendations as this could constitute a potential conflict of interest.